jackdewinter/pymarkdown/newdocs/src/plugins/rule_md014.md

 ### Differences From MarkdownLint Rule

 The only difference is that when this rule is triggered by MarkdownLint, it is triggered for every line in the code block, instead of just the first line in the code block.
-Because this rule only triggers if every line starts with a dollar sign character (`$`), it made more sense to only fire this rule once.
+Because this rule only triggers if every line starts with a dollar-sign character (`$`), the implementation reports the violation only once per code block.